smeghead/php-class-diagram/README.md

  * ♻️ Generating class diagrams from source code contributes to continuous design improvement.
  * 🔖  It produces expressive class diagrams with a focus on namespaces and relationships.
+ * 🌐 Diagrams are interactive hypermedia tools, allowing you to click on class boxes to navigate directly to the source code, enhancing understanding both visually and interactively.
  * 🔧 This simple CLI tool is easy to use.
  * 💡 Additionally, it can generate a package relationship diagram to visualize dependencies on external namespaces.